knelasevero/home-server-infra/md/homeprivatecloud.md

 $ exit
 ```

-Change you FireEdge endpoint.
+Change your FireEdge endpoint.
 For your private one, you can put localhost or your ip from the interface that connects you to your home network.
-For the public one (optional), You can add your domain later :
+For the public one (optional), you can add your domain later :

 ```
 sudo sed -i "s|:private_fireedge_endpoint: [^ ]*|:private_fireedge_endpoint: http://localhost:2616|g" /etc/one/sunstone-server.conf